 Introverts with extraverted sensing as their auxiliary function live in the moment.
 They are all about the NOW.
 I have extraverted sensing as my 4th function, so it’s rather weak.
 Unlike ISFPs and ISTPs, I’m more forward-thinking and not very aware of what’s happening around me.
 They, on the other hand, are very adaptable and aware of the physical world.

 They are great with their five senses.

 They learn by being hands-on and kinesthetic.
-So that also makes them the most active and athletic group of introverts, but also the most quiet group of introverts.
+So that also makes them the most active and athletic group of introverts, but also the quietest group of introverts.
 They have a clear and direct communication style.
 But unlike extraverted thinkers, they are more factual than blunt.
 They don’t add their own interpretations when they speak.
 They tell it like it is.
 You seldom hear them use metaphors and analogy.
 And because extraverted sensing isn’t a verbal function, you don’t hear them talk much.

 They don’t like long-term commitments and plans.

 Similar to introverts with extraverted intuition gifts, they don’t like long-term commitments and plans too.
 Why?
 Because they live by the day.
-My younger brother would out of the blue, just apply leaves at work, buy an airplane ticket and go for holiday by himself without much planning.
+My younger brother would out of the blue, just apply leaves at work, buy an airplane ticket and go on holiday by himself without much planning.

 How to Master Extraverted Sensing (Se)?

 The biggest problem that extraverted sensors have is they are too relaxed.
 Even though extraverted sensing supposes to help them take action, they usually don’t take action until the situation becomes urgent.
 As they live so much in the present, they don’t see a need to act immediately.

 Don’t wait for things to happen to you.